CeviKle/NTIRE2026-KLETech-CEVI-EventDeblurring/README.md

 ## 13. Acknowledgements

-This work is built upon:
+This work is based on:

 * BasicSR framework
 * NAFNet architecture

-We thank the NTIRE organizers for the challenge and dataset.
+We thank the NTIRE organizers for providing the dataset and evaluation platform.

 ---